MrRKernelPanic/RomanNumerals/README.md

 ![Clock](clock.png)

 # Roman Numerals from Denary Number
+I really wanted to attempt this programming challenge to see how quickly I could familiarise myself with a new programming language and test framework.
+With no previous experience of JavaScript this seemed like a fair challenge.

 An implementation of Arabic numbers (from 1 to 4999) to Roman Numerals using JavaScript and the ```Jest``` testing framework.